Gavin Lambert: Biographies and non-fiction

 Lambert was also a biographer and novelist, who focused his efforts on biographies of gay and lesbian figures in Hollywood.

 According to screenwriter and writer Joseph McBride, he was "a keenly observant, wryly witty chronicler of Hollywood's social mores and artistic achievements."
 He wrote biographies on Hollywood figures such as On Cukor (1972) on film director George Cukor and Norma Shearer: A Life (1990) on the Canadian actress Norma Shearer.
 His book, Nazimova: A Biography (1997) was the first full-scale account of the private life and acting career of lesbian actress Alla Nazimova.
 He was the author of the memoir Mainly About Lindsay Anderson (2000) (whose title echoed that of Anderson's own work, About John Ford).

 He also wrote the book GWTW: The Making of Gone with the Wind (Little, Brown and Company, 1973).
 Working as a Hollywood screenwriter, Lambert was able to interview and gain personal remembrances of most of the cast and crew involved with the film, including dismissed director George Cukor and star Vivien Leigh (Scarlett O'Hara).

 His final biography, Natalie Wood: A Life (2004) contains numerous errors of fact.
 For instance, on page nine, Lambert misstates that Wood's mother "met and married" her first husband Alexander Tatuloff in 1928.
-Legal records show that Wood's mother married Tatuloff on August 31, 1925.
+Legal records show that Wood's mother married Tatuloff on 31 August 1925.
 On page four, Lambert misstates that Wood's mother was born in 1912.
-Legal records show that Wood's mother was actually born on January 26, 1908.
+Legal records show that Wood's mother was actually born on 26 January 1908.
 According to Suzanne Finstad, Lambert's error-ridden book was written "to try to repudiate" her own 2001 publication, Natasha: The Biography of Natalie Wood.

 Lambert's final book was The Ivan Moffat File: Life Among the Beautiful and Damned in London, Paris, New York and Hollywood (2004).

 Novels and short stories

 Lambert also wrote seven novels primarily with Hollywood settings, among them The Slide Area: Scenes of Hollywood Life (1959), a collection of seven short stories that portray a bevy of tinsel-town lowlifes, Inside Daisy Clover (1963), The Goodby People (1971) about Hollywood's beautiful people, and Running Time (1982), a portrait of an indefatigable woman from child starlet to screen goddess, but also a unique life history of the American film industry.
 Other works of fiction included Norman's Letter (1966), which received the Thomas R. Coward Memorial Award for Fiction, A Case for the Angels (1968), and In the Night All Cats Are Grey (1976).
 In 1996, Lambert wrote the introduction to 3 Plays, a collection of works by his longtime friend, Mart Crowley.

+Personal life and death

+Lambert's paternal half-aunt was Claudine West, who won an Oscar for co-writing the script to Mrs. Miniver in 1942.
+He became an American citizen in 1964.